projectara/greybus-spec/source/bridged_phy.rst

 GPIO Protocol
 -------------

-A connection using the GPIO protocol on a |unipro| network is used to manage a simple GPIO controller.
+A connection using the GPIO Protocol on a |unipro| network is used to manage a simple GPIO controller.
 Such a GPIO controller implements from one to 256 GPIO lines.
 Each of the operations defined below specifies the line to which the operation applies.

-Conceptually, the GPIO protocol operations are:
+Conceptually, the GPIO Protocol operations are:

 .. c:function:: int version(u8 offer_major, u8 offer_minor, u8 *major, u8 *minor);

-    Negotiates the major and minor version of the protocol used for communication over the connection.
-The sender offers the version of the protocol it supports.
+    Negotiates the major and minor version of the Protocol used for communication over the connection.
+The sender offers the version of the Protocol it supports.
 The receiver replies with the version that will be used--either the one offered if supported or its own (lower) version otherwise.
-Protocol handling code adhering to the protocol specified herein supports major version |gb-major|, minor version |gb-minor|.
+Protocol handling code adhering to the Protocol specified herein supports major version |gb-major|, minor version |gb-minor|.

 .. c:function:: int line_count(u8 *count);